Monitoring with the lsnrctl utility in Oracle 10g

 The command completed successfully

-You type start
+LSNRCTL> You type start and press Enter.

-command issued using prompt syntax is identical to the output produced at the command line.
+The output for the start command issued using prompt syntax is identical to the output produced at the command line.

 This is true for all commands.